a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/scripts.md

 ## What is a script?

 A script (represented by the `Script` class in the `Level` package) is an abstract class that allows for an "event" to be constructed and later executed.
-For those of you that took SER120 here at Quinnipiac or are familiar with Java Swing components, you can think of a script like how you would code a `JButton's` click event.
+For those of you that took SER120 here at Quinnipiac or are familiar with Java Swing components, you can think of a script like how you would code a `JButton` click event.
 The idea is that a script contains code that should be executed at a later time, but the code needs to be defined up front in order for the game to use it.

 Nearly all games of this genre have some sort of scripting engine that can almost be thought of as its own "language".